qmk/qmk_firmware/keyboards/dm9records/lain/keymaps/richdawe/readme.md

 TODO:

 - make the spaces mod-tap, shift on hold
 - should B be on the RHS?
+Answer: no